Floods in the United States (2000–present): September 2011 Mid-Atlantic Flooding

+2013 Midwestern U.S. floods

 Heavy rainfall, severe thunderstorms, and flash flooding occurred across several Midwest states in April 2013.
 Heavy rain fell after moist air surged ahead of a strong cold front and low-pressure system, leaving many rivers swollen.
 As much as 8 inches of rainfall fell in some places.
 Flood warnings were in effect from Michigan to northern Arkansas and Tennessee.
 As of April 22, more than 200 gauges were in flood stage along rivers in the upper Midwest, including 43 in "major" flood stage.
 The floods have been responsible for five fatalities.

 By May 29, the statewide average rainfall in Iowa had reached 16.4 inches, making it the wettest spring in the 141 years of recorded climate data for the state.
 On the same day, the University of Iowa began installing Hesco bastions around low-lying campus buildings, in anticipation of flooding on the Iowa River.

 On May 30, because of continued rain, the U.S. Army Corps of Engineers increased the outflow from the Coralville Reservoir to 14,000 cubic feet per second, leading Iowa City to declare a civil emergency and forcing the closure of low-lying portions of North Dubuque Street, a major route for commuter traffic into Iowa City.
 By June 1, the outflow from Coralville Reservoir had been increased to 18,000 cubic feet per second with the control gates fully opened, putting an estimated 50–60 structures at risk of inundation.
 The Cedar River crested in Cedar Rapids, Iowa early on June 2, reaching the 10th highest level ever recorded.
 The river briefly forced the closure of the Edgewood Road Bridge, but the city's flood defences prevented additional damage.
 On June 13, water levels of the Coralville reservoir had finally fallen to the point where the Corps of Engineers was able to reduce the outflow to 14,000 cubic feet per second, and Iowa City was able to reopen North Dubuque Street on Sunday, June 16.